An Updated Experimental Evaluation of Graph Bipartization Methods: Introduction

-Recently, a need for practical graph bipartization algorithms has arisen in quantum computing, where physical constraints limit the topology of all near-term quantum hardware to bipartite structure.
-However, it is unclear whether the existing best practices for \myoct generalize to this setting.
-Specifically, the graphs arising in quantum computing are not necessarily close-to-bipartite, in contrast to \wh where non-bipartite vertices represent read-errors in biological data.
-Additionally, `good enough' solutions are of interest in the quantum setting where \myoct may be solved as a subroutine in a larger automated compiler, which introduces a run time vs. solution quality trade-off previously not considered.
-In this paper we experimentally evaluate methods for computing \myoct in both the quantum setting and a more generalized setting with synthetic data.
+Recently, a need for practical graph bipartization algorithms has arisen in quantum computing, where the hardware and/or problem structure may naturally have underlying bipartite structure that can be exploited algorithmically\footnote{For example, the D-Wave Chimera hardware is bipartite, and upcoming Pegasus hardware admits a large complete bipartite graph embedding.}.
+In contrast to the \wh data -- which was expected to be bipartite barring read errors -- problem instances from quantum annealing may not be close to bipartite.
+Additionally, in the quantum setting ``good enough'' solutions are of interest since \myoct may be solved as a subroutine in a larger automated compiler.
+This introduces a run time vs. solution quality trade-off previously not considered.
+In this work, we combine richer data with various timeout scenarios in order to provide a modernized evaluation of \myoct methods.